GeoWerkstatt/qgis-custom-news-feed/README.md

 Custom News Feed is a [QGIS](https://www.qgis.org/en/site/) plugin that lets you display a feed of articles containing a title, date, text, image and link.
 The information to display is managed in a JSON-file, that can be provided locally or via url.
 Custom News Feed plugin is helpful if you want to distriubte news articles organisation-wide.
 News entries can be marked as read, so that they disappear.
 For news articles this can be done by clicking the related button.
 Pinned Messages can be shortened/extended by clicking onto the message field itself.
-News articles can have a Start- and /or an End-Publishing date.
+News articles can have a start- and/or an end-publishing date.
 A pinned message needs to have such entries.

 ![](dockpane_preview.png)